yvesklein/ao/_posts/2018-07-24-we-vibe-touch.md

 <!--break-->

-Now, the main reason I’d like to write a different sort of review on the Tango/Touch is because of how good they are. *Tons* of people love the motor these vibrators share to death(la petite mort).
+Now, the main reason I’d like to write a different sort of review on the Tango/Touch is because of how positive the typical review is. *Tons* of people love the motor these vibrators share to death(la petite mort).
 This is great for them, but I do think there are a few caveats that ought to be noted before one springs for either toy.

 1. There are some fairly-commonly reported issues regarding the lifespan of the T/T motor.
 2. The charger is notoriously finicky and problem-prone.